 Nest is a provider of a popular line of smart home devices such as surveillance cameras and programmable thermostats.
 As part of managing your smart home, you’ll likely want to integrate any Nest products you own with Alexa, Amazon’s voice assistant.
 Alexa is built-in to Amazon’s Echo devices and offers hands-free control of your smart home gadgets.
 However, as part of the integration there are a few things to consider.
+Here are a few tips on how to integrate Amazon Echo with Nest.

-Multiple Devices Controlled
+Integrate Amazon Echo with Nest: Multiple Devices Controlled

 Nest cameras and Nest thermostats can all be controlled through Alexa.
 Setup is very easy and can be done in minutes through your Alexa applications.
 Simply click “Smart Home” and then “Discover Devices.”
 Multiple Nest products can be add during the setup process.
 Once you authorize Amazon to access your Nest account, you can start controlling your Nest devices.
 Keep in mind that if you have multiple thermostats or cameras, you’ll need to name them during commands as a way to control the device.
 For instance, you may say “Alexa, turn living room thermostat to 68.”
 The names of the devices are controlled through your Nest application, not Alexa.
 You can also give Alexa simple commands as a way to control your home’s temperature.
 For instance, “Alexa, lower the thermostat” will prompt the Nest to decrease the temperature by two degrees.
 “Alexa, turn the temperature up” will increase the temperature by two degrees.

-No Shared Access
+Integrate Amazon Echo with Nest: No Shared Access

 - Auto Away